USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 <a id=soilout></a>

-**CCTM_SOILOUT**
+**CCTM_BSOILOUT and CCTM_MSOILOUT**
 <!-- BEGIN COMMENT -->
 [Return to Table 7-1](#soilout_t)
 <!-- END COMMENT -->

+*BEIS*

-This optional 2-D CCTM file contains hourly total rainfall information for subsequent use by the CCTM in-line biogenics module.
-It is written out at the end of each simulation day and is only created if the CTM_BIOGEMIS environment variable in the RunScript is set to Y (Default is N).
+The 2-D "soilout" file contains hourly total rainfall information for subsequent use by the CCTM in-line biogenics module.
+It is written out at the end of each simulation day and is only created if the CTM_BIOGEMIS_BE environment variable in the RunScript is set to Y (Default is N).
+The file name is defined in the runscript by setting the environmental variable BEIS_SOILOUT.
 With the exception of the first day of the simulation when the environment variable NEW_START is set to TRUE, the previous day's rainfall information contained in the file is used in the calculation of soil NO emissions by the CCTM in-line biogenics module.
-This is accomplished by setting the SOILINP environment variable in the RunScript for a given day to the CCTM_SOILOUT file created at the end of the previous day's simulation.
+This is accomplished by setting the BEIS_SOILINP environment variable in the RunScript for a given day to the CCTM_BSOILOUT file created at the end of the previous day's simulation.
 Note that even though this file contains 24 hourly gridded rainfall fields, it has a time-independent file structure and stores these 24 values as 24 separate time-independent variables (RAINFALL01, ...
 RAINFALL24).
-However, while the structure of the file is time-independent, each day's CCTM_SOILOUT file is unique due to the daily variations in meteorology.
-Therefore, care must be taken to ensure that the SOILINP file specified for a given day is indeed the CCTM_SOILOUT file for the previous day rather than that for a different day.
+However, while the structure of the file is time-independent, each day's CCTM_BSOILOUT file is unique due to the daily variations in meteorology.
+Therefore, care must be taken to ensure that the BEIS_SOILINP file specified for a given day is indeed the CCTM_BSOILOUT file for the previous day rather than that for a different day.

+ *MEGAN*

+As with BEIS, the file set by the environmental variable MEGAN_SOILOUT contains rainfall information that is needed for the calculation of soil NO emissions when CTM_BIOGEMIS_MG is set to Y (Default is N).
+When enabling in-line MEGAN this file will also contains LAI, temperature, and radiation information that is used to calculate biogenic emissions.
+The input file from the previous day is identified by the environmental variable MEGAN_SOILINP in the run script.

 ## 7.4 Diagnostic and Advanced CMAQ Output Files